EKuyps/My-Cosmos/README.md

 ## Testing
 sadly, at the moment this code cannot be tested.
 The version of ionic used to programm the app has outdated plugins that prevent the app from running on a newer version of ionic.

-Until the creator possibly remakes the app in a newer version of ionic, the app must be viewed from the video.
+Until the I possibly remake the app in a newer version of ionic, the app must be viewed from the video.